 Time to do some research.

-Technically, they are shares, BUT they resemble bonds, in that they pay a steady stream of quarterly dividends.
+Technically, preferred shares are shares (stocks), BUT they resemble bonds, in that they pay a steady stream of quarterly dividends.
 They are typically impacted by changing interest rates, inflation, and credit spreads and, in that regard, trade up and down in a similar manner to bonds.

 With regards to asset claims in the event of a bankruptcy, they fall behind bondholders and ahead of common equity, but if you’re purchasing a solid blue-chip preferred share from TD Bank, Enbridge, or Bank of America, for example, then there probably isn’t too much to worry about.